 Cucumber Tomato Salad — Fresh, Light, and Gone Before You Know It

-That someone is Jason.
-He is on a Mediterranean diet, and this salad means he has at least one thing he can eat without negotiating.
-He is very enthusiastic about feta cheese, which means Stephanie is very generous with the feta cheese — and honestly, that is the right call for everyone.
+Cucumber tomato salad is what happens when two hearty casseroles have been assembled, the oven is full, and you realize someone at the potluck might want something fresh and light.
+That someone, almost always, is my husband Jason.
+Jason is on a Mediterranean diet, and this salad means he has at least one thing on the table he can eat without negotiating.
+He is very enthusiastic about feta cheese, which means I am very generous with the feta cheese — and honestly, that is the right call for everyone.
+After one bite you will understand why.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase through my links, I may earn a small commission at no extra cost to you.
 Thank you for supporting StephanieCooksForACrowd.com!

-Tools & Ingredients I Recommend for This Recipe
+Featured Tools & Ingredients

 Cucumber Tomato Salad